 - That one college relationship where I desperately tried to be the perfect girlfriend who never complained or had any problems.

-- That flute solo that I practiced over and over again back in high school because I wanted it to be absolutely perfect.
+- That flute solo I practiced over and over again back in high school because I wanted it to be absolutely perfect.

 Sound familiar?
 I thought it would.

 We tend to do this whenever it comes to our own personal development as well.
 We may want to improve our relationships, so we start reading book after book about how to create a relationship filled with love and fulfillment.
-Pretty soon, we find ourselves only reading and attending workshops on relationships in order to become better, but we never actually date.
+Then, we find ourselves only reading and attending workshops on relationships to become better, but we never actually date.

 So what should we do if we find ourselves stuck on our perfectionism train?

-For starters, remember that it is still important to do your homework.
+For starters, remember that it's still important to do your homework.
 Meaning, if you have a paper for school and you need to do some research on it, then go ahead and do the research.
 If you feel the need to read some books on relationships, then do it.
-Go ahead and do the extra work that you feel you need to do because just winging it completely isn't necessarily going to help matters.
+Go ahead and do the extra work you feel you need to do, because just winging it completely isn't necessarily going to help matters.